Long-tailed chinchilla: Domestic habitat

 Chinchillas should be carefully bred in a dry and cool environment.
 The proper temperature for chinchillas to live in is 65°–80 °F (18.3°–26.7 °C).
 Extremely high temperatures (higher than 80 °F or 26.7 °C) and low temperatures (lower than 30 °F or 0 °C) are considered unsuitable for chinchilla growth.
-Exposure to the extremely high temperature can result in heatstroke.
-The high humidity may also affect the hair growth.
+Exposure to extremely high temperatures can result in heatstroke.
+High humidity may also affect hair growth.

 Behavior

 As rodents, they are crepuscular animals - active during twilight hours.
 As herbivores, they are gregarious and prefer living in groups.
 Usually, males and females have a harmonious relationship with each other.
 They rarely fight in the breeding and mating season.
 Chinchillas are matriarchal animals.

 Chinchillas have a high demand for dietary fiber.
 A well-balanced chinchilla diet consists of high-quality grass hay, chinchilla pellets and limited amounts of vegetables and fruits.
 They should be provided clean and filtered water contained in a bottle equipped with a sipper tube daily.
 The feed intakes of adult chinchillas are about 5-6% of their weights.
 The posture of the chinchilla when eating food is like that of the squirrel.
 They use hind limbs to sit and use forelimbs to grab the food and put them in their mouth.

 Chinchillas require a dust bath at least twice a week in fine volcanic ash.
 They like to play and roll in the dust.

+Chinchillas use a variety of vocalizations to communicate emotional states and social intentions.
+These include soft cooing or chirping when content, barking sounds when alarmed, and teeth chattering when irritated or threatened.
+Vocal behavior plays an important role in their social interactions and responses to environmental stimuli.

 Offspring

 There is no obvious seasonal variation in the reproductive organs of the male chinchilla.
 They have good sexual desire and breeding ability all year round.
 The breeding season is mostly from November to May in the Northern Hemisphere and from May to November in the Southern Hemisphere.
 The female chinchilla's gestation period is 110 to 124 days.
 The females can have babies 2 times per year and 1 to 6 in a litter each time they give birth.
 The newborn chinchilla is born with hair and can run immediately after birth.
 The birth weight is about 1.2 ounces (35 grams).
 The breastfeeding period is about 45 days (6 to 8 weeks).
-Chinchillas become an adult when they are about 8 months old.
-Generally, their average lifespan is 10 years, though some can live up to 20 years.
+Chinchillas become adults when they are about 8 months old.
+Generally, their average lifespan is 10 years, though some can live up to 20 years with human care.